 Cease the Grease

 Just like in human hearts, fats, oils, and grease (FOG) can cause serious damage to sewer lines.
 This can increase the rates of sewer overflows and backups.
 To keep the sewer lines clear and protect our environment, never pour grease down the drain or toilet.
 Wiping grease away from cooking utensils and disposing of grease in the trash is a simple way of keeping grease out of the drain.
-This holiday season do your part to cease the grease.
+Do your part to cease the grease.

 1. If we do not receive your payment by the due date, your bill is past due and your account is delinquent.
 Delinquent accounts will be assessed a late fee in accordance with the Fort Wayne Water Utility General Rules and Regulations.